Ideas For Your Farmers Market Booth Or Vegetable Stand

 Pay-and-take on our customers' honor worked very well for us.

 So, after the neighbors starting politely declining our plethora of free produce, we took to the street.
 We figured, well, if people just take the extra vegetables and fruit, that's fine.
-But we posted some prices per piece or per pound, bought an , and set that out along with saved grocery bags and baggies, and placed a shoe box on the table with several dollars of "seed money" inside for making change.
+But we posted some prices per piece or per pound, bought an , set that scale out along with saved grocery bags and baggies, and placed a shoe box on the table with several dollars of "seed money" inside for making change.
 Then we went about our business of tending to the farm and running errands. inexpensive food scale

 Off To The Farmers Market